binitdatta/collage-java-for-absolute-freshers/OOPS_README.md

 - 12. Your programming will reflect the behaviour and have a protected (method that can be overdidden by a subclass) in the super class Mammal
 - 13. Similar behaviour extends to eating, making sounds where eating and making sounds belongs to the class Mammal but variety of eating habbits, differences of
 - 14. making sounds differentiates lower specifies such as Deer, Tiger, Cheetahs, Elephants and so on
-- 15. Now lets realize from early childhood we all understand how animals share generic behavior and th these generic behaviour i.e. eating/running
+- 15. Now lets realize from early childhood we all understand how animals share generic behavior and these generic behaviour i.e. eating/running
 - 16. becomes more distinguished in specific members of Mammals
 - 17. Once you understand this long standing example of polymorphism in our own very real life, computer science classes making it hard to understand
 - 18. How polymorphism works in programming goes away.